Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-google-fonts-in-a-flutter-application.md

 ## Installing the Google fonts package in Flutter

 The first step is to load the package for google fonts.
-To do so, add the Google fonts package in your `pub spec.yml` dependencies.
+Add the Google fonts package in your `pub spec.yml` dependencies to do so.

 ```yaml
 dependencies: